|

 mortal men” could only

 make sense if he were evil.
-And then a thought struck
+And

-them—one of those
+them — one of those

 ideas that’s so simple that you never stop being amazed at